Recovering an Oracle Cloud instance

 Use case: you have an Oracle Cloud instance but lost SSH access to it.
 To recover access, you need to know which pubkey you used on it, or which port SSH is listening on.
 Or, you don't want to terminate it before you make sure it doesn't contain important data.

-Solution: you will have to clone a boot volume of that instance and attach it to another 'dummy' instance
+Solution: you will have to attach the (problematic) boot volume of that instance to another instance, either some other already existing instance or a 'dummy' instance created specifically for the purpose.

 1. Go to https://cloud.oracle.com/block-storage/boot-volumes